 Between 1st October and 30th November, £1 from the sale of each ‘coffee and cake’ at RBK and The Cutter Inn, and each ‘fish and chips’ sold at The Red Herring will be donated to Babylon ARTS towards the cinema appeal.

-The October film programme at Ely Cinema is out now and includes two Royal Opera House Live screenings, Downton Abbey and the 70th Anniversary screening of noir classic, The Third Man.
+The October and Novemver film programmes at Ely Cinema are out now and includes two Royal Opera House Live screenings, Downton Abbey and the 70th Anniversary screening of noir classic, The Third Man.